 It is important to highlight that on 8 May 2018 the Australian Government announced a proposed integrity measure to prevent Managed Investment Trusts (MITs) and AMITs from applying the CGT discount at the trust level.
 On 30 June 2020, the Australian Government announced that the start date that had been previously proposed for this measure (being 1 July 2020) would be revised as a result of the reprioritisation of Australian Government resources and the shortened parliamentary sitting period in 2020 due to the COVID-19 crisis.
 The start date for this proposal to apply has been revised to income years commencing on or after three months after the date of Royal Assent of the enabling legislation.
 At present, the legislation to introduce this new proposal has not yet been released and is still being developed.
-In this regard, it is recommended that any investors which are MITs or AMITs seek independent professional taxation advice in relation to the status of this proposed measure before investing in the Fund.
 In this regard, it is recommended that any investors which are MITs or AMITs seek independent professional taxation advice in relation to the status and implications of this proposal before investing in the Fund.